 If you are trapped:

-- Seal air ducts and cracks around doors with damp cloth, duct tape or even wet paper.
+- Seal air ducts and cracks around doors with a damp cloth, duct tape or even wet paper.

 - Wave a white cloth out of a window to signal your rescuers.
-Use a flashlight for night.
+Use a flashlight for the night.

 - Dial 911 or your fire department's emergency number.
 Even if the fire department has already arrived, your call will alert them to your exact location.

-- If smoke enters your room, you can open a window to let in fresh air, but be prepared to close it quickly if smoke and heat rush in.
+- If smoke enters your room, you can open a window to let in the fresh air, but be prepared to close it quickly if smoke and heat rush in.
 Remember!
 Fresh oxygen will only fan a nearby fire.